toodef/neural-pipeline/docs/source/getting_started/training.rst

 Add Tensorboard monitor
 -----------------------

-For getting most useful information bout training we can connect `Tensorboard <https://www.tensorflow.org/guide/summaries_and_tensorboard>`_.
+For getting most useful information about training we can connect `Tensorboard <https://www.tensorflow.org/guide/summaries_and_tensorboard>`_.

 For do it we need before training connect builtin `TensorboardMonitor` to `Trainer`: